ohtu-ryhma1/outin-bib/docs/endreport.md

 ---

 ## 5. What We Learned
+- Effective use of Unittests to ensure code functionality in backend
-- Effective use of for end-to-end testing.
+- Robot framework for end-to-end testing.
 - Handling complex parsing (BibTeX import/export) and validating input.
 - Coordinating teamwork through communicating channels, GitHub Issues and Pull Requests.
 - Working in collaboration with the product owner and offering agile methods to support their needs.